arthexis/Tome/Mysteries/Entities/Elemental Spirits.md

 __Word of warning__: any magical object housing a spirit that is ignored for a long time will seek to get itself into the hands of someone who will want to use it, which usually has dangerous consequences.
 Responsible Mages will use __Binding__ to seal these items in secure chambers where they can't be found by the uninitiated.

+## Spirit Courts

+All spirits belonging to the same class of phenomena are said to belong to a Court.
+When another entity interacts with one of these spirits in a meaningful way, the interaction can make an impression on the whole Court.

+_For example, all fire spirits can remember if a Mage promised or demanded something from other fire spirits or viceversa._
+_This means that over time, a Mage can form a reputation with the Courts._

 ## Artificial Spirits